Eclipsed X-ray Bursts from Magnetar SGR J1935+2154 and the Fireball Measurements: Eclipse X--ray bursts

-Our attention in this letter is focused on the observations of the magnetar SGR J1935+2154, which is one of the most active magnetars \citep[e.g.,][]{Israel2016MNRAS,Lin2020apj,Lin2020apjl,Younes2020ApJ,Ridnaia2021NatAs,Borghese2022MNRAS,Cai2022a} and, in particular, has been found to host mysterious fast radio bursts (FRBs) \citep{Bochenek2020nat,CHIMEFRB2020nat,Li2021NatAs}.
-Since the first discovery by Swift Burst Alert Telescope (Swift/BAT) in 2014 \citep{Stamatikos2014gcn}, SGR J1935+2154 has attracted a great number of observations including the monitors of Fermi Gamma-ray Burst Monitor (Fermi/GBM) and Gravitational wave high-energy Electromagnetic Counterpart All-sky Monitor (GECAM) \citep{Lin2020apj,Lin2020apjl,Kaneko2021ApJ,Xie2022mnras,Rehan2023apj,Rehan2024ApJ,Xie2025ApJS,Rehan2025ApJS}.
-Up to the end of 2022, Fermi/GBM and GECAM have detected 440 and 256 bursts, respectively, most of which are typical short bursts of a single or multiple peaks.
-Some statistical studies have been implemented on the distributions of the bursts' energy, duration, and waiting times, from which a particularity of the burst activity hosting the FRB emission had been found \citep{Xie2024ApJ,Rehan2025ApJS}.
+This work is focused on the observations of the magnetar SGR J1935+2154, which is one of the most active magnetars \citep[e.g.,][]{Israel2016MNRAS,Lin2020apj,Lin2020apjl,Younes2020ApJ,Borghese2022MNRAS,Cai2022a} and, in particular, has been found to host mysterious fast radio bursts \citep[FRBs; e.g.,][]{Bochenek2020nat,CHIMEFRB2020nat,Li2021NatAs,Ridnaia2021NatAs}.
+Since the first discovery by Swift/Burst Alert Telescope (Swift/BAT) in 2014 \citep{Stamatikos2014gcn}, SGR J1935+2154 has attracted a great number of observations, including the monitors of Fermi Gamma-ray Burst Monitor (Fermi/GBM) and Gravitational wave high-energy Electromagnetic Counterpart All-sky Monitor \citep[GECAM;][]{Lin2020apj,Lin2020apjl,Kaneko2021ApJ,Xie2022mnras,Rehan2023apj,Rehan2024ApJ,Xie2025ApJS,Rehan2025ApJS}.
+Up to the end of 2022, GECAM and Fermi/GBM have detected 256 and 440 bursts, respectively, resulting in a total of 627 bursts.\footnote{Note that there are duplicated bursts that are simultaneously detected by GECAM and Fermi/GBM.} Most of these bursts are typical short bursts with a single or multiple peaks.
+Some statistical studies have been conducted on the distributions of bursts' energy, duration, and waiting times, from which a particularity of the burst activity hosting the FRB emission has been found \citep{Xie2024ApJ,Rehan2025ApJS}.

-In Figure \ref{fig:duration_dis}, we display the duration distribution of the total 696 bursts, which determines a mean value of approximately 100 ms. According to the spin period of $P\sim 3.24$ s of SGR J1935+2154, we tentatively take 800 ms (approximately one-fourth of the spin period) as a criterion and obtained 23 bursts above this line.
-Unfortunately, the light curves of these relatively long bursts usually have complicated multiple peaks, making it difficult to judge whether these light curves are modulated by the eclipse effect.
-A method is proposed to explore the eclipse effect as follows.
-Firstly, find out whether there is a specific light curve pattern that could be intrinsic to a group of bursts.
-Secondly, search for eclipse signals from the bursts that are partially different from the supposed standard pattern.
+In Figure \ref{fig:duration_dis}, we display the duration distribution of the total 627 bursts detected by GECAM and Fermi/GBM, which determines a mean value of approximately 100 ms. Considering the spin period of SGR J1935+2154 with $P\sim 3.24\,\mathrm{s}$, we tentatively take 800 ms (which is approximately one-fourth of the spin period) as a criterion and obtained 23 bursts above this line.
+Among these long bursts, eclipsing light-curve candidates are further selected based on a visual inspection of their light-curve morphologies.
+Unfortunately, the light curves of these relatively long bursts often exhibit multiple peaks, making it difficult to determine whether they are modulated by the eclipse effect.
+Here we propose a method to explore the eclipse effect as follows.
+Firstly, find out whether there is a specific light-curve pattern that could be intrinsic to a group of bursts.
+Secondly, search for eclipse signals in bursts that differ only partially from the supposed standard pattern.